MicrosoftDocs/dynamics365-guidance/guidance/business-processes/process-maturity-introduction.md

 - **Increased adoption**: By simplifying processes and improving communication, the team can facilitate the adoption of new technology solutions like Dynamics 365.

-When implementing Dynamics 365 or Power Platform solutions, we recommend that you consider the benefits of creating a process management team.
+In implementation projects with Dynamics 365 or Power Platform, we recommend that you consider the benefits of creating a process management team.
 If you have a small organization where a fully dedicated team isn't feasible, you can also create champions or virtual teams to drive process improvement in key areas of your business that align with your project goals.

-## How to create a process management team
+## Create a process management team

 When you create a process management team within your organization, follow these tips: